jqueryscript/ChatGPT-Resources/README.md

 - [ata](https://github.com/rikhuijzer/ata) - Ask the Terminal Anything (ATA): OpenAI GPT in the terminal.
 - [openai-chatgpt](https://github.com/gmpetrov/openai-chatgpt) - Use ChatGPT from the terminal.
 - [chatgpt](https://github.com/verdverm/chatgpt) - CLI application for working with ChatGPT.
 Interactive or file based session with context and moods.
+- [DirectAI](https://github.com/ustayready/DirectAI) - ChatGPT queries via OpenAI API in your terminal.
+- [aicommits](https://github.com/Nutlope/aicommits) - A CLI that writes your git commit messages for you with AI.

 ## Prompts
 - [awesome-chatgpt-prompts](https://github.com/f/awesome-chatgpt-prompts) - Some ChatGPT prompts that works well.